oleh-kazban-gl/Programming-Language/README.md

-# Programming Languages
+# Programming Language

 ## About

-Project "Programming Languages" is simple artificial programming language, which is build on JavaScript.
+Project "Programming Language" is simple artificial programming language, which is build on JavaScript.

 ## Sample code